johanneshilden/monitor-warp/README.md

 ```

 Build and run the demo.
-You should then be able to manage the process using the standard unix `kill` command.
+You should then be able to manage the process using the normal unix shell commands.
+E.g., to restart the process:

 ```
-kill -1 28908
+$ kill -1 <pid>
 ```